Struggle session: Cultural Revolution

 After the disasters of the Great Leap Forward, Mao Zedong had stepped back from presiding over the daily affairs of China's Central Committee.
 In order to regain power and defeat political enemies within the party, Mao leveraged his cult of personality to unleash the Cultural Revolution in 1966.

 A struggle session of Xi Zhongxun, the father of Xi Jinping, at Northwest A&F University during the Cultural Revolution, September 1967.
 The banner reads "Anti-Party element Xi Zhongxun".

 During the Cultural Revolution (1966–1976), struggle sessions were widely conducted by Red Guards and various rebel groups across mainland China.
 Though there was no specific definition for the "targets of struggle", they included the Five Black Categories and anyone else who could be deemed an enemy of Mao Zedong Thought.
-According to one source on classified official statistics, nearly 2 million Chinese were killed and another 125 million were either persecuted or "struggled against" (subject to struggle sessions) during the Cultural Revolution.
+According to one source on classified official statistics, nearly 2 million Chinese were killed, and another 125 million were either persecuted or "struggled against" (subject to struggle sessions) during the Cultural Revolution.

 In the early phase of the revolution, mass violence spread over school campuses, where teachers and professors were subjected to frequent struggle sessions, abused, humiliated, and beaten by their students.
 Intellectuals were labelled as counter-revolutionaries ("反动学术权威") and were even called "Stinking Old Ninth", subject to frequent struggle sessions and extensive torture.
 During the Red August of Beijing in 1966, notable intellectuals such as Lao She and Chen Mengjia committed suicide after being humiliated and "struggled against".

 Meanwhile, Zhou Zuoren requested euthanasia from the local police after being harassed by Red Guards, but received no reply.
 Zhou eventually died of a sudden relapse of an illness on May 6, 1967.

 Top government officials, including Liu Shaoqi, Deng Xiaoping, Peng Dehuai, and Tao Zhu, were also widely "struggled against" and even persecuted to death during the revolution.
+Fallen party leaders were denounced in stadiums or in gymnasiums or paraded on open trucks and driven through the streets of Beijing.
+The Minister of Coal Industry, Zhang Linzhi, was forced to wear a 60kg iron hat and later beaten to death.
+Crowds even gathered outside the highly-protected residence of Zhongnanhai to demand leaders who were denounced to be dragged out for public humiliation.

-After the Cultural Revolution, struggle sessions were disowned in China, starting from the Boluan Fanzheng period, when the reformers, led by Deng Xiaoping, took power in December 1978.
+After the Cultural Revolution, struggle sessions were disowned in China in favor of more formal legal proceedings, starting from the Boluan Fanzheng period, when the reformers, led by Deng Xiaoping, took power in December 1978.
 Deng and other senior officials prohibited struggle sessions and other forms of Mao-era violent political campaigns, and the primary focus of Chinese Communist Party and the Chinese government shifted from "class struggle" to "economic construction".